 - Place the tray on the smoker rack, close the lid of the smoker and let it smoke for 2 hours

-- Once the cheese ahs been smoked allow it too cool for 5 minutes.
-Then top if your toppings such as honey, grilled fruit, and serve with crackers, vegetables or bagels.
+- Once the cheese has been smoked, allow it to cool for 5 minutes.
+Top with your chosen toppings such as honey or grilled fruit and serve with crackers, vegetables, or bagels.

 Smoke On!